solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor.md

 The `Accounts` trait:

-- Defines a structure of validated accounts for an instruction
+- Defines a structure of validated accounts for an instruction handler
-- Makes accounts accessible through an instruction's `Context`
+- Makes accounts accessible through an instruction handler's `Context`
 - Is typically applied using `#[derive(Accounts)]`
 - Implements an `Accounts` deserializer on the struct
 - Performs constraint checks for secure program execution